opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

 First create or select the encoding profiles you want to use.
 For more details on this, have a look at the [Encoding Profile Configuration Guide](encoding.md).
-For this guide we assume that we have an encoding profile `mov-low.http` which creates a distribution format definition for mp4 video and a `feed-cover.http` encoding profile to create thumbnail images for the videos.
+For this guide we assume that we have an encoding profile `mov-low.http` which creates a distribution format definition for mp4 video and a `player-preview.http` encoding profile to create thumbnail images for the videos.

 ### Step 2: Describe the Workflow